AI4Finance-Foundation/ElegantRL/docs/source/index.rst

 ElegantRL is featured with lightweight, efficient and stable, for researchers and practitioners.

-   - Lightweight: The core codes <1,000 lines, using PyTorch, OpenAI Gym, and NumPy.
+   - #Lightweight#: The core codes <1,000 lines, using PyTorch, OpenAI Gym, and NumPy.

-   - Efficient: performance is comparable with Ray RLlib.
+   - #Efficient#: performance is comparable with Ray RLlib.

-   - Stable: as stable as Stable Baseline 3.
+   - #Stable#: as stable as Stable Baseline 3.

 Model-free deep reinforcement learning (DRL) algorithms: